Romit-Maulik/PyParSVD/README.md

 from pyparsvd.parsvd_parallel import ParSVD_Parallel
 ```

-- instantiation of the serial and parallel SVD objects
+- instantiation of the serial and parallel SVD objects can be done respectively as
 ```python
 # Construct SVD objects
 SerSVD = ParSVD_Serial(K=10, ff=1.0)